How do we put this lightly?

-Customers of SaaS companies demand connection throughout their lifecycles.
+Customers of SaaS companies demand personalization throughout their lifecycles.
 They want you to know them.
-Companies that are able to provide that connection will be rewarded in dollars, and your best chance to be one of these companies is to focus on fixing the things that make it harder to do business with you.
+Companies that are able to provide that experience will be rewarded in dollars, and your best chance to be one of those companies is to focus on fixing the things that make it harder or less pleasant to do business with you.

 That's what RevOps does.